Pixellot/data-api-docs/breakdown-data-update-integration-guide.md

 The notification includes these important HTTP headers:
 - `Content-Type`: `application/json`
 - `X-Pixellot-Signature`: HMAC SHA-1 signature for verification
-- `X-Request-ID`: Unique identifier for the notification request

 ### Verifying Notifications